tspindler-cms/tetet-vwv/README.txt

   - The landing gear suspension is not animated
   - The BORT number should be five digits, not three
   - The pilot is generic rather than specific for the Voodoo.
 Development of a custom Voodoo pilot is out of financial reach, if interested in sponsoring one contact TeTeT
-  - There are no pylons present currently, not even for fuel tanks
+  - There are no pylons present currently, not even for fuel tanks CH-46D
+  - The ramp does not open automatically